makersacademy/takeaway-challenge/README.md

 Credits
 -----------
-I refered to https://github.com/makersacademy/takeaway-challenge/blob/master/docs/review.md during my build and testing.
+I refered to [the code review rubric for this challenge](https://github.com/makersacademy/takeaway-challenge/blob/master/docs/review.md) during my build and testing.
 I also talked through stubbing and injections dependency with two other devs with reference to my code.

-I refered to https://www.twilio.com/docs/usage/api to make the Twilio class code.
+I refered to [Twilio's docs](https://www.twilio.com/docs/usage/api) to help construct my Twilio class code.

+I refered to [@GunelMC's solution](https://github.com/GunelMC/takeaway-challenge) for an example of using dotenv to make envrionment variable persist.

 Partial/Complete solution?